websecurify/go-user-microservice/README.md

-# User MicroService In Go
+# User Microservice In Go

 This is a simple user managment microservice written in Go.
 On its own this service does not provide much value but it can be used as a fundamental building block of a much more complex application.